Pluvie/ion/doc/README.md

 programming anymore and continue to spread misinformation.

-It is of couse still possible to create a memory bug -- buffer overrun, stack overflow, heap corruption, double free and the likes of it -- because it simply it is allowed: the inherent control that C gives to the programmers exposes them to this possibility.
+It is of couse still possible to create a memory bug -- buffer overrun, stack overflow, heap corruption, double free and the likes of it -- because it simply **is** allowed: the inherent control that C gives to the programmers exposes them to this possibility.

-But the mere existance of a possibility must not scare away people, if the probability of its occurence is low or can be lowered, just as you still go outside every day even though there is the chance of a meteor landing right on your head.
+But the mere existance of a possibility must not scare people away -- if the probability of its occurence is low or can be lowered -- just as you still go outside every day even though there is the chance of a meteor landing right on your head.
 As we said, tools and programming practices have significantly reduced the memory bug probability to a value close to 0, and you still retain the full control of the C language.
 To cite [Eskil Steenberg](https://www.youtube.com/watch?v=443UNeGrFoM):

 > At the beginning, all you want are results.
+>
 > In the end, all you want is control.

 So what's the point of having a "safe" language (*cough* Rust *cough*) with an